 Your doctor may also conduct a general health check-up.
 This may be needed for your travel insurance if you have a pre-existing medical condition.

-Upon arriving back into Australia, you will be asked by boarder control to provide a valid vaccination certificate as proof that you have received the yellow fever vaccination if you have travelled to a yellow fever risk country within the previous 6 days.
+Upon arriving back into Australia, you may be asked by border control to provide a valid vaccination certificate as proof that you have received the yellow fever vaccination.

 - Register your trip with Smart Traveller